clay/amphora/lib/readme.md

 </html>
 ```

-Layouts are components, so they can have data.
-If the structure of a layout is
-the same but the list of components are changing, then you should create multiple
-instances of the same layout.
+If the structure of a layout is the same but the list of components are changing, then you should create multiple instances of the same layout.

 ### Example of an instance of a layout component:
 ```json